nyusterndatabootcamp/book/py-fun1.md

 # Or when we define a string
 bad_string = 'code"
 ```
-**Key Error.**
-Python raises a *KeyError* whenever a `dict()` object is requested (using the format `a = adict[key]`) and the key is not in the dictionary.
+**Key Error.**  Python raises a *KeyError* whenever a `dict()` object is requested (using the format `a = adict[key]`) and the key is not in the dictionary.

 ```python
 names = {'Dave': 'Backus', 'Chase': 'Coleman', 'Spencer': 'Lyon', 'Glenn': 'Okun'}
 names['David']
 ```
-**"No Idea" Errors.**

-These are errors that you have no idea what is going on.
+**"No Idea" Errors.**  These are errors that you have no idea what is going on.
 A couple of tips:

 - **Ask a friend.**  While the movie vision of a coder is some guy in a hoody in a dark room by himself, this is not how we work.
 Working together, as a team, is an important aspect of data analysis and coding in general.
 So if you have a problem, ask for help.
 Explain to him/her what you were trying to do (often just this process helps solve the issue) and then show them the output.

 - **Google fu**  Use google.
 Chances are you are not the first one to have this problem.
 Just cut and past the error message into google and track down what other people have to say about it.

 ## Review Questions

 Work with your neighbor on these review exercises:

 **Exercise.**  Take turns with your neighbor explaining these terms:
-integer, float, string, list, tuple, function, tab completion.
+integer, float, string, list, tuple, function.

 **Exercise.**  What types are these expressions?
 What lengths?

 ```python
 a = 1234